 I hated trail running when I first tried it exactly because it was so varied and unpredictable.
 Yes, I seriously hated it!

 I remember heading out with a couple friends, trying to keep up as I struggled to get used to the ups and downs of the hills, trying to keep my eyes on my feet so I wouldn’t stumble, feeling like I could never catch my breath.
 Honestly, I felt like I had NEVER run a step in my life.
-My calves were sore that day.
-I was exhausted after 5 miles.
-I tried to hide my serious distaste as my friends glowed with woodsie runner’s high after the run.
+My calves were immediately sore and I was exhausted after 5 miles.
+I tried to hide my serious trail distaste as my friends glowed with woodsie runner’s high.

 I was a fraud.
 What was wrong with me?
 I loved being in the wild, I loved listening to the birds.
 I loved running.
 I had run roads for years by then, I had run races, even a marathon.
 I didn’t feel like a runner that day.